Battery Attorney Los Angeles

 Domestic battery is charged as a misdemeanor offense in the state of California, which means that you could face up to one year in county jail if you are convicted.
 You may also be forced to pay a fine of up to $2,000.

-Aggravated Battery – California Penal Code § 243(d)
+Aggravated Battery Penalties – California Penal Code § 243(d)

 Under California Penal Code Section 243(d), aggravated battery, or "battery with serious bodily injury," is defined as battery that results in injury to the victim.
-The elements of this crime include:
+The elements of this offense include:

 - The defendant committed battery against another person